1357 West 14 Mile Rd.

 What about the kids?

 We always welcome children but equally realize that sometimes parents worshiping together/alone without young children can also be a blessing.
 Parents who would like assistance may entrust children (ages 0 – 5) to the care of our nursery staff.
-The nursery is staffed during the 9:00 am and 11:15 am services on Sundays.
+The nursery is staffed during the 10:15 am services on Sundays.

 What about the offering?